 The Title IX and Student Discrimination Office (vanderbilt. edu/title-ix) and/or the Equal Employment Opportunity Office (vanderbilt.edu/eeo) investigate allegations of prohibited discrimination, harassment, and retaliation involving members of the Vanderbilt community.
 This includes allegations of sexual misconduct and other forms of power-based personal violence.
-Vanderbilt's Title IX coordinator is Molly Zlock, director of Title IX and Student Discrimination.
+Director of Title IX and Student Discrimination Molly Zlock is Vanderbilt's Title IX coordinator.